Trazodone: Priapism

 A relatively rare side effect associated with trazodone is priapism, likely due to its antagonism at α-adrenergic receptors.
 More than 200 cases have been reported, and the manufacturer estimated that the incidence of any abnormal erectile function is about one in 6,000 male patients treated with trazodone.
 The risk for this side effect appears to be greatest during the first month of treatment at low dosages (i.e. <150 mg/day).
 Early recognition of any abnormal erectile function is important, including prolonged or inappropriate erections, and should prompt discontinuation of trazodone treatment.
 Spontaneous orgasms have also been reported with trazodone in men.

 Clinical reports have described trazodone-associated psychosexual side effects in women as well, including increased libido, priapism of the clitoris, and spontaneous orgasms.

 Others

 Rare cases of liver toxicity have been observed, possibly due to the formation of reactive metabolites.

 Elevated prolactin concentrations have been observed in people taking trazodone.
 They appear to be increased by around 1.5- to 2-fold.

-Studies on trazodone and cognitive function are mixed, with some finding improvement, others finding no change and some finding impairment.
+Studies on trazodone and cognitive function are mixed, with some finding improvement and others finding no change.

 Trazodone does not seem to worsen periodic limb movements during sleep.

 Trazodone is associated with an increased risk of falls in older adults.
 It has also been associated with increased risk of hip fractures in older adults.